leonardodls/hbp-demo-product-1/assets/public/Chapter_6_Building_A_Model/04_Modeling_Bakery_Building_Costs.md

 3. Annual capacity

 As described in our modeling rules, we have grouped all our inputs together.
 In Cells B1 through B14, we will enter values of our inputs and decision variables step by step.
-Decision variables are color coded in **blue** and input assumptions in **yellow**.
-Calculations are in **orange**.
+Decision variables are color coded in blue, input assumptions in and calculations are in orange.

 ```
 [cosmatt-widget]